T9404/Cloud-storage/README.md

 ### Rate Limiting:

 * Implement rate limiting to restrict the number of requests a user can make within a given time frame to prevent abuse or overloading the server.

-### Logout:

-* Users can log out from their sessions to securely end their access to the system.

 ### Error Handling and Logging: